poweredbymo/SOC-alert-triage/README.md

 **Predicting False Positives to Reduce Alert Fatigue**

 ## 📌 Project Overview
 Security Operations Centers (SOCs) are overwhelmed by thousands of alerts daily.
+To manage and respond effectively, they need alerts that are accurate and actionable.
+False positives not only exhaust analysts but also risk diverting their attention away from genuine threats, reducing the overall security posture of the organization.

 This project uses the **Microsoft GUIDE dataset** to build a Machine Learning model that classifies incidents as `True Positive`, `False Positive`, or `Benign Positive`.

 By accurately triaging alerts, we can help security analysts focus on real threats and ignore the "noise."